engineerkuch/Legacy-educational-materials/README.md

 # Legacy-educational-materials

 /*
-These are some of the materials I could recover from my educational hard drive.
+These are some of the materials I could recover from my mining engineering and mine survey educational hard drive.

 Most of these xls sheets were visualized and further analyzed using several tools (i.e. QGIS, k-mine, Civil3D, ...).